-A slow progressive overload that results in a Bruised Heel can be caused by poor footwear with inadequate support, flat feet or biomechanical factors in a person’s gait pattern.
+A slow progressive overload resulting in a Bruised Heel can be caused by poor footwear, inadequate support, flat feet, or biomechanical factors in a person’s gait pattern.

 Fat Pad Atrophy is the wearing down of the Heel Fat Pad, which can occur innocuously and results in less padding around the Calcaneus bone and a Bruised Heel.